Alured Clarke: Military career

 Clarke was sent to India in 1795 with instructions to interrupt his voyage at the Cape of Good Hope where he and his force defeated a Dutch army at Wynberg on 16 September 1795 and then spent the next two months on arranging administrative matters before proceeding to India.
 On arrival in India in early 1796 he became Commander-in-Chief of the Madras Army.
 He was promoted to the local rank of lieutenant-general on 3 May 1796 and, having been appointed a Knight Companion of the Order of the Bath on 14 January 1797, he was promoted to the substantive rank of lieutenant-general on 4 February 1797.

 He became acting Governor-General of India in March 1798 (in which capacity he also served as acting Commander-in-Chief of the Bengal Army) and then became Commander-in-Chief, India in May 1798.
 Although Clarke was not present at the Siege of Seringapatam in April 1799, his army was victorious thereby successfully concluding the Fourth Anglo-Mysore War.
 He returned to England in March 1801 and was promoted to full general on 11 May 1802.
 Following a re-organisation of the order, he was advanced to Knight Grand Cross of the Order of the Bath on 4 January 1815.

-In 1803 he appeared, alongside Vice-Admiral Nelson and Sir Evan Nepean, as a character witness in the treason trial of Colonel Edward Despard.
+In 1803 he appeared, alongside Horatio Nelson and Sir Evan Nepean, as a character witness in the treason trial of Colonel Edward Despard.
 Together they testified to Despard's service in the Caribbean.
 Clarke also served as honorary colonel of 1st Battalion 60th Royal American Regiment, of the 68th Regiment of Foot, of the 5th Regiment of Foot and then of the 7th Regiment of Foot.
 In retirement, Clarke lived at Mansfield Street in London.
-He was promoted to field marshal on the occasion of the coronation of King William IV on 22 July 1830.
+He was promoted to field marshal on 22 July 1830 in the runup to the coronation of William IV, which happened on 9 September 1831.
 He died at Llangollen in Wales on 16 September 1832 while visiting his niece.